canadaprogrammer/nextjs-intro/README.md

     - Create-React-APP(CRA) is going to be client side render, so the source code just has `<div id="root"></div>`.
 When there is low connection or JavaScript unable, you will see white screen without contents.

+- Library vs Framework

+  - You call and use a library.

+  - However, you put code on a specific place, and a framework calls your code.

+## Installation

 - Create next app

   - `npx create-next-app@latest`